go-playground/log/README.md

 - [x] Logger is simple, only logic to create the log entry and send it off to the handlers and they take it from there.
 - [x] Sends the log entry to the handlers asynchronously, but waits for all to complete; meaning all your handlers can be dealing with the log entry at the same time, but log will wait until all have completed before moving on.
 - [x] Ability to specify which log levels get sent to each handler
-- [x] Built-in console, syslog, http and email handlers
+- [x] Built-in console, syslog, http, HipChat and email handlers
 - [x] Handlers are simple to write + easy to register
 - [x] Logger is a singleton ( one of the few instances a singleton is desired ) so the root package registers which handlers are used and any libraries just follow suit.